-Safeguard clause
+Safeguard Clause

-- 1. The object of a safeguard clause must be to enable purely transitory difficulties to be overcome or to give the branches of activity concerned the period of adaptation which they need in order to adjust themselves to the requirements of international competition. - 2.
-The current provisions of Article XIX of the General Agreement should be maintained as they are.
+The object of a safeguard clause must be to enable purely transitory difficulties to be overcome or to give the branches of activity concerned the period of adaptation which they need in order to adjust themselves to the requirements of international competition.

+The current provisions of Article XIX (on the "escape clause") of the General Agreement should be maintained as they are.
 It must, however, be recognized that this Article has proved difficult to operate effectively.
 For this reason it might be advisable to supplement it, on the understanding that the countries concerned would retain their right to have recourse to the current provisions of Article XIX.
-Such a supplement to Article XIX could provide for it to be used in a selective fashion. - 3.
+Such a supplement to Article XIX could provide for it to be used in a selective fashion.

 This new system would on the one hand involve both greater flexibility in the type of safeguard measures allowed, and a limitation in the compensatory or retaliatory rights of the third countries concerned.
-On the other hand any country having recourse to it would have to accept increased control procedures and requirements relating to the conversion or adaptation of the economic sectors concerned. - 4.
-These supplementary arrangements might be as follows: - (a) Type of measures and their scope: - (i) To prevent the measures from having a more extensive impact than is necessary, a selective application as regards the form of the measure would have to be authorised while maintaining non-discrimination as regards its substance.
-All imports which contribute in the same way to disorganizing the market would be dealt with in the same manner. - (ii) The character of the safeguard measure could vary, on the understanding that imports would not be restricted to a level lower than that reached during a short reference period before the measure was applied.
+On the other hand any country having recourse to it would have to accept increased control procedures and requirements relating to the conversion or adaptation of the economic sectors concerned.

+The scope of these supplementary arrangements might be, firstly, to prevent the measures from having a more extensive impact than is necessary, a selective application as regards the form of the measure would have to be authorized while maintaining non-discrimination as regards its substance.
+All imports which contribute in the same way to disorganizing the market would be dealt with in the same manner.
+Secondly, the character of the safeguard measure could vary, on the understanding that imports would not be restricted to a level lower than that reached during a short reference period before the measure was applied.
-(b) Duration of the measures:

-Recourse to them should be temporary, and their mode of operation shall be degressive.
+Recourse to these measures should be temporary, and their mode of operation should be degressive.
 It will be a necessary condition of the temporary nature of the measures that agreed adjustments take place during the period of recourse to them.